 Sport Impact can provide bespoke and generic CPD support and guidance for NQT's, and more experienced teachers, through a programme of observation, team teaching and reflection.
 The Sport Impact lead will work closely with the school member of staff, providing support and guidance in the practical teaching situation, helping with prior lesson planning, and concluding with feedback and a target setting discussion, on a weekly basis.

-DiscoverMe is a KS1/KS2, fun, educational, targeted intervention programme, run by the Sport Impact lead, aimed at children suffering with low confidence and self-esteem, have low physical literacy skills, are obese or overweight, have low levels of physical activity or poor engagement in PE lessons.
-All SI staff are trained mentors and this programme has a particular mentoring focus
+DiscoverMe is a KS1/KS2 fun, educational, targeted intervention programme, run by the Sport Impact lead.
+It’s aimed at children suffering with low confidence and self-esteem, who have low physical literacy skills, are obese or overweight, have low levels of physical activity or poor engagement in PE lessons.

 The club is run for on a weekly basis, for twelve weeks, aiming at developing the following DiscoverMe values in the selected pupils.